freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/understanding-undefined-value-returned-from-a-function.english.md

 ## Description
 <section id='description'>
-A function can include the <code>return</code> statement but it does not have to.
-In the case that the function doesn't have a <code>return</code> statement, when you call it, the function processes the inner code but the returned value is <code>undefined</code>.
+A function can include the <code>return</code> statement, but it does not have to.
+If a function lacks the <code>return</code> statement, the inner code will be processed, but the returned value will be <code>undefined</code>.
 <strong>Example</strong>
 <blockquote>var sum = 0;<br>function addSum(num) {<br>&nbsp;&nbsp;sum = sum + num;<br>}<br>var returnedValue = addSum(3); // sum will be modified but returned value is undefined</blockquote>
 <code>addSum</code> is a function without a <code>return</code> statement.
 The function will change the global <code>sum</code> variable but the returned value of the function is <code>undefined</code>